Pure semisimplicity conjecture and Artin problem for dimension sequences: Tight embeddings

-The author was unable to find any reference in the literature concerning the existence of these embeddings.
+It is easy to see that, in the setting $n = 1$, $\varphi$ is tight if and only if it is an isomorphism of division rings.
+The author was unable to find any reference in the literature concerning the existence of these embeddings for $n>1$.
 However, as we shall see, this question is tightly related to the existence of the desired division ring extension $G\subseteq F$.

 \begin{thm} Let $G, F$ be division rings and $n\in\N, n > 1$.
 The following conditions are equivalent: \begin{enumerate} \item There exists a ring extension $G\subseteq F$ such that the right dimension sequence of the $(G,F)$-bimodule $F$ has length $n+2$ and equals $(1,2,2,\dots, 2,1,n)$. \item There exists a tight embedding of $F$ into $M_n(G)$. \end{enumerate} \end{thm}